teuton-software/teuton/docs/install/README.md

 # Installation

-There are 2 types of nodes (hosts), so there are 2 installations:

 **Teuton installation**

+We call a device with Teuton installed as t-node.
 [T-NODE](t-node.md) host monitors one or severals S-NODE hosts.
 1. Install Ruby on your system.
 2. `gem install teuton`

 **SSH server installation**

+We call e device with SSH/Telnet service as s-node.
 [S-NODE](s-node.md) hosts are monitorized by T-NODE host.
 1. Install SSH service.

 Read [modes of use](modes_of_use.md) to know more about differents T-NODE/S-NODE schemes.